HydraSquid/hbrw/README.md

 # hbrw
-Spoiler-free personal TTRPG homebre to share with my players.
+Spoiler-free personal TTRPG homebrew to share with my players.